Mission and vision

 Economic growth

-Achievement of the strategy would result in establishment of a $6billion sector.
+Achievement of the strategy would result in establishment of a $6billion sector additional to the regional wealth and wellbeing which is a consequential benefit of achievement of the Programme.

 Greenhouse gas emissions reduction

-The Government’s 50:50 proposal1 aims to reduce net CO2e emissions by 31 million tonnes annually by 2050.
-It is estimated that the New Zealand Bioenergy Strategy could deliver by 2040 biofuels which could provide nearly 40% of the greenhouse gas emissions needed.
+The Government has an aim to reduce net CO2e emissions by 31 million tonnes annually by 2050.
+It is estimated that the overall Bioenergy Strategy could deliver by 2040 biofuels which could provide nearly 40% of the greenhouse gas emissions needed.
 Transport using biofuels would provide most of the estimated CO2e savings at just under 11 million tonnes per year or 35% of the total required.